BESTSELLER/gke-scale2/README.md

 Allow you to quickly scale the node pool within GKE.

+## Prerequirement
+The following application needs to be installed before execution of gke-scale2.
+* kubectl
+* gcloud

 ## Usage.
+Make sure you are logged into gcp via the below command ` gcloud auth application-default login`

 Get the name of kubernetes context by using the following command.
 `kubectl config get-contexts` or `kubectx`